perrasimon/RectoMap/README.md

 ## ⚙️ Environment Setup

-Create a conda environment, clone the repository and install it:
+Create a conda environment, clone the repository and install the dependencies:
 ```bash
 # Create and activate a conda environment
 conda create -n RectoMap_env python=3.9 -y